skkuding/codedang/infra/k8s/onboarding/README.md

 5. Once approved, merge the pull request to remove the application from the cluster.

 6. Verify that all resources related to the application have been deleted from the Kubernetes cluster.

+## Further Steps

+After completing the onboarding deployment, consider exploring advanced topics such as:

+1. Deploy open source applications like RabbitMQ or Redis using Helm charts.

+2. Set up persistent storage for your applications using Persistent Volumes (PVs) and Persistent Volume Claims (PVCs).

+3. Implement OTel SDK to your source code for enhanced observability and monitoring.

+4. Connect other services or databases to your deployed applications for more complex scenarios.

+5. Use kubeseal to manage secrets securely within your Kubernetes cluster.

+6. Explore AWS services like RDS, S3, Route53, ECS and IAM to enhance your application deployments.